 At the time I went, the YHA hostel I was staying at actually had a group going to the visit The Shard.
 So if you’re a solo female traveler like myself, you may want to look into buying your tickets for The Shard thru your hostel.
 It would be a great way to meet people as this London tour guide likely can’t come with you…in person I mean.
 Feel free to give me a shout on social though!

-Buckingham Palace boasts 775 rooms including 188 bedrooms for the staff alone!
+Buckingham Palace boasts 775 rooms, including 188 bedrooms for the staff alone!
 There are also 78 bathrooms!
 No wonder it’s fit for a Queen and a must on your London itinerary!
-Of the 3 times I’ve visited London, the Queen was always in residence so I wasn’t able to go inside of Buckingham Palace but maybe you’re luckier than I!
+Of the three times I’ve visited London, the Queen was always in residence so I wasn’t able to go inside of Buckingham Palace.
+Still, maybe you’re luckier than I!
 10 weeks each summer (July 20 – September 29, 2019) the magnificent State Rooms are open to visitors.
 If you aren’t visiting during those times, no worries!
 You can still see the outside as well as the Changing of the Guard.

 The Changing of the Guard is the ceremony where The Queen’s Guard hands over responsibility for protecting Buckingham Palace and St. James’s Palace to the New Guard.
 An iconic tradition of the guards accompanied by music.
 Stopping by Buckingham Palace is a must for any London tour guide!